 Recently, I held an interview with Robert Braathe, the founder of Braathe Enterprises about his experience in the HR World, and what recommendations he has for people interested in it as a future career.
 I would like to share his responses:

 Marissa: How long have you been in the HR Profession?

 Robert: I’ve been working in the Human Resources field since 1997.

 Marissa: What in particular drew you to the HR Profession?

 Robert: I found the thing that drew me to the HR field was the ability to hire people, to train them, and to set them on a great path inside a company and for their future endeavors.

 Marissa: What are your favorite and least favorite aspects of an HR job?

 Robert: There are several aspects of HR that I enjoy, mainly being the huge variety of people I get to meet in this field and being able to see people grow.
 I find that exciting!
-My least favorite things about HR is how it can be repetitive at times.
-It’s also not fun having to fire people, or say no to people with their proposals.
+My least favorite thing about HR is how it can be repetitive at times.
+It’s also not fun having to fire people or say no to people with their proposals.

 Marissa: What can you recommend for someone like myself to do in order to better prepare ourselves for a career in HR?